 We welcome everyone to play Shakespeare with us through programs for the Community, for Schools and for Theatre Professionals.

-Year-round programs for children and teens led by professional theatre artists
+Year-round camps and workshops for children and teens led by professional theatre artists

 Bard for Life